 The Society owns a beautiful 21 acre property called Tapovan in Snohomish County, 45 miles from Seattle.
-Every month, for members only, a daylong retreat program consisting of holy readings, devotional songs, and a potluck luncheon is held there.
+Every month a daylong retreat program consisting of holy readings, devotional songs, and a potluck luncheon is held there.
+All are welcome.

 The Society’s bookshop is open before and after regularly scheduled classes and at other times by appointment.

 Viveka Press is the publishing arm of the Society.
 Among the publications offered by the press are The Essentials of Hinduism; Meditation, Mind and Patanjali’s Yoga; Life in Indian Monasteries and other titles by Swami Bhaskarananda.

 Global Vedanta is a quarterly journal also published by Viveka Press.
 The journal serves the worldwide Vedanta community with articles, book reviews, interviews, and humor on various aspects of Vedanta and the Vedanta movement.